Leeonleee/obsidian-vault/Models of Computation/Automata.md

 ## Summary of the Approach
 To show that $L$ is not regular, you need to show that the following statement about $L$ is true
 - For every $N\geq 1$ there exists $N+1$ strings $x_1,x_2,\dots,x_{N+1}$, such that for every $i,j$ with $i\neq j$ there exists a string $z$ such that $x_iz\in L$ and $x_j,z\notin L$

+# Proof of Negation
+- Any language that is a Boolean combination of regular languages is regular
+	1. The union of 2 regular languages is regular
+	2. The intersection of 2 regular languages is regular
+	3. The complement of a regular language is regular

+We want to prove that a statement $P$ is false
+1. We assume that $P$ is true
+2. We arrive at an impossible situation (incorrect conclusion)
+3. Conclude that statement $P$ must in face be false